apify/apify-docs/sources/platform/actors/development/programming_interface/status_messages.md

 sidebar_position: 3
 ---

-**Learn how to use custom status messages to inform users about the progress of an Actor.**
+**Learn how to use custom status messages to inform users about an Actor's progress.**

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 ---

-Each Actor run has a status (the `status` field), which can be one of the following values:
+Each Actor run has a status, represented by the `status` field.
+The following table describes the possible values:

 |Status|Type|Description|
 |--- |--- |--- |